“Allegheny Alligators” “snot otters” “devil dogs”

 The hellbender, like all amphibians is an excellent indicator of the health of the ecosystem that is its home.
 In the case of the hellbender the quality of the water is the prime factor in the preservation of the species.
 Soil erosion and siltation, chemical, agricultural and acidic mine runoff, high bacteria counts, and low oxygen levels all combine to threaten stream ecosystems for a single species such as a hellbender, and eventually all the life that relies on water for survival; which is all life!

 In 2017, park researchers collected water samples from major tributaries to the New River and Bluestone River to be tested for the presence of hellbender DNA.
 Water from the streams was pumped through a sterilized filter that was then analyzed with a very sensitive test that detects very small amounts of DNA.
 The sampling was done in early autumn, which is hellbender mating season.
 This is the best time to collect and analyze the water samples because hellbender activity increases at this time of year, which gives a better chance of detecting their DNA in the water.

-When the data results came back only one stream in the New River Gorge National River showed a positive detection.
+When the data results came back only one stream in the New River Gorge National Park and Preserve showed a positive detection.
 This year researchers will repeat the sampling in a set of major tributaries to the Gauley and Meadow Rivers.

 Our four protected river areas, their tributaries and combined watersheds cover a large area of the Southern Appalachians, the prime habitat for the hellbender.
 The species research and water quality monitoring we do, like the hellbender themselves, can warn us of threats to one of the most biologically diverse regions on the earth.